Michael Corinthos

 Michael Corinthos is a fictional character on General Hospital, an American soap opera on the ABC network.
 Introduced in 1997, the role was portrayed by several child actors—most notably Dylan Cash when the character was rapidly aged in 2002.
 In 2009, the character was aged again when Drew Garrett stepped into the role.
 Garrett was replaced by Chad Duell after one year with the series.
+Robert Adamson pinch-hit for Duell in 2022 and 2024 when the actor was unavailable for various reasons.
+In November 2024, Duell announced his exit from the role and exited in January of the following year, when Michael is transferred to a hospital in Germany to receive an experimental treatment for third-degree burns.
+Rory Gibson assumed the role in May 2025, when Michael returned to Port Charles.

 The son of A. J. Quartermaine and Carly Corinthos, and adoptive son of mob boss Sonny Corinthos, Michael is raised at the center of a bitter battle between the Quartermaine and Corinthos families.
 The character's most significant storylines include his accidental shooting of Kate Howard, his own shooting and waking from a coma, and being sent to prison for the murder of his stepmother Claudia Zacchara where he was raped.
 Most recently, the character has embraced his biological roots.
 Michael spent the majority of his life trying to emulate his adoptive father, but has since matured into a man in his own right.